 Nimbu Pani Variations

-- Nimbu Soda- Also known as "Banta" in Delhi, this is a popular street-style variation.
-To make this, assemble the lemonade as per the recipe.
-Top it off with a little club soda and enjoy.
+- Nimbu Soda: Also known as "Banta" in Delhi, this is a popular street-style variation.
+To make it, assemble the lemonade according to the recipe.
+Top it off with a little club soda, and enjoy.

-- Cocktail: Turn this refreshing drink into a cocktail by adding 1oz of vodka or gin to your glass.
+- Nimbu Pani Cocktail: Turn this refreshing drink into a cocktail by adding 1oz of vodka or gin to your glass.

 - Lime or Lemon: Use either lime or lemon for this recipe.
 You can even use a combination.